Kurt Cobain’s Crown Power Base 2 Amplifier

 Kurt had a Mesa/Boogie, but we also used a Fender Bassman a lot and a Vox AC30 on Nevermind.The Definitive Kurt Cobain Gear Guide

-The Crown Power Base 2 was used from around late 1990, to around January 1991.
-At that point, and for a brief period of time, Kurt’s rackmount case held only the Mesa Boogie Studio .22 Preamp and two other unknown units.
-If you happen to recognize them (see photo below), make sure to leave a comment.
+Crown Power Base 2 was used from around late 1990, to around January 1991.
+At that point, and for a brief period of time, Kurt’s rackmount case held the Mesa Boogie Studio .22 Preamp, a Carver PM-1200 dual-channel Magnetic Field power amplifier, and one more unit that is unknown at this time.
+If you happen to recognize it (see photo below, it’s the unit at the very bottom), make sure to leave a comment.

 For photos of the amp, see Crown Power Base 2 Pinterest board.